-Following Hurricane Katrina, she took the lead in preparing Heritage's comprehensive special reports on disaster recovery.
+Following Hurricane Katrina, Fraser took the lead in preparing Heritage's comprehensive special reports on disaster recovery.
 These reports were the first and only such policy works published in the weeks following the disaster, making Heritage a leader in solutions on Capitol Hill in the media.

-Before joining Heritage in 2003, Fraser was Deputy Director of the Oklahoma Office of State Finance where she directed economic research and developed tax and fiscal policy recommendations for then-Gov. Frank Keating.
+Before joining Heritage in 2003, Fraser was deputy director of the Oklahoma Office of State Finance, where she directed economic research and developed tax and fiscal policy recommendations for then-Gov. Frank Keating.
 Prior to that, she was a budget manager for Orange County, Calif., where she developed recommendations for bankruptcy recovery.